ObolNetwork/obol-docs/docs/sdk/index.md

+---
+sidebar_position: 1
+description: Obol SDK
+title: Obol SDK Reference
+sidebar_label: Intro
+---
 ![Obol Logo](https://obol.tech/obolnetwork.png)

-<h1 align="center">Obol SDK</h1>

-This repo contains the Obol Software Development Kit, for creating Distributed Validators with the help of the [Obol API](https://docs.obol.tech/api).
+This is the reference for the Obol Software Development Kit, for creating Distributed Validators with the help of the [Obol API](/api).

 ## Getting Started